Notification System#

 Can I turn off notifications entirely?
 Except for security and urgent categories, yes.
 But we don't recommend it — ignoring infrastructure alerts is the ostrich-head-in-sand strategy, and ostriches don't run data centres.

 How fast are notifications?
-In-app and push notifications arrive in milliseconds.
+In-app and browser push arrive in milliseconds.
 Email and SMS take a few seconds.
 Telegram and Slack land in 1-3 seconds.
 Slower than the speed of light, but perfectly respectable by galactic standards.

 Continuous improvement